chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 permalink: /about/
 facts:
     - ❤️ Appreciates you reading through these facts.
-    - 👀 Kinda knows the Cyrillic alphabet enough to read—but not understand—sentences.
+    - 👀 Kinda knows the Cyrillic alphabet enough to read — but not understand — sentences.
     - 🕰 Favourite movie is Back to the Future, most likely.
     - ☕️ Used to drink lots of tea, but now it's coffee!
     - 🤓 Enjoys maths/physics YouTube videos despite not understanding everything.